coloroco/l4fame-build-container/README.md

 ### End Results

 On completion /home/deb should contain all the packages necessary for running code on The Machine.

+## Building Individual Packages

+Instructions for building individual packages can be found [here](BuildRules.md)

 ## External Links